Kilie/disaster_response_pipelines/README.md

 ### Acknowledgements

-Special thanks should go to [Figure Eight](https://www.figure-eight.com/) for providing the data!
+Special thanks goes to [Figure Eight](https://www.figure-eight.com/) for providing the data!